Opiate Addiction: The Silent Epidemic Among Nurses

 How bad is the problem?

-emphasizes that substance abuse is a leading cause for nurse discipline across the country and drug diversion is the number one infraction related to substance abuse.
-Some of the most commonly abused substances by healthcare professionals include alcohol, antidepressants, morphine, Vicodin, Demerol, Percodan, Tramadol and codeine, but drug addiction in nurses can lead to use of whatever drug is readily available.
+Seattle University emphasizes that substance abuse is a leading cause for nurse discipline across the country and drug diversion is the number one infraction related to substance abuse.
+Some of the most commonly abused substances by healthcare professionals include alcohol, antidepressants, morphine, Vicodin, Demerol, Percodan, Tramadol, and codeine, but drug addiction in nurses can lead to the use of whatever drug is readily available.

 Causes of substance abuse disorders

-Gain new perspective of your nursing career and prevent caregiver burnout with a travel nursing job
+Gain a new perspective of your nursing career and prevent caregiver burnout with a travel nursing job at Onward Healthcare.

 - Absenteeism from work